Louisa Johnson: 2015: The X Factor

-2016–present: Debut studio album and collaborations
+2016–present: Collaborations and label change

 There were indications that her debut studio album would be released as quickly as possible, maybe as early as February 2016, and would include her debut single "Forever Young".
 However, the singer later declared: "If I don't like it, no way is it going out.
 People are going to know me through that album – so it needs to be perfect."

 In May 2016, Johnson released a single with British band Clean Bandit called "Tears".
 The song was a commercial success, reaching the top five in Scotland and the UK, and charting in many other European countries.
 It was also certified platinum by the British Phonographic Industry (BPI).
 In June, she performed "Tears" with Clean Bandit and a new version of the song "Over and Over Again" with Nathan Sykes at the Summertime Ball.
 She co-headlined the concert the following year, and appeared as a guest performer in 2018.

 Johnson released her second solo single, "So Good", in November 2016.
 The single peaked at number 13 in the UK, and received a gold certification from BPI.
 The following month, Johnson co-headlined both nights of the annual Jingle Bell Ball at London's O2 Arena; she co-headlined the concert for second consecutive year in 2017.
 Her third single, "Best Behaviour" was released in March 2017.
 It charted at number 48 in the UK, and was certified silver by BPI.
 In 2017, she also featured on Olly Murs' single "Unpredictable", which reached number 32 on the official UK singles chart and received a silver certification from BPI.
 In March 2018, Johnson released her fourth single, "Yes", a collaboration with the American rapper 2 Chainz, which peaked at number 65 in the UK.

 On 13 July 2018, Johnson announced via social media that she had left Syco.
 She also announced the release of her new single for early August with Ministry of Sound.
 The single "Between You & Me", recorded in collaboration with One Bit, was released on 10 August 2018.
 Later that month, she was featured on Mars Moniz's single "999".
 In 2019, she collaborated with Sigma on the single "Here We Go Again" which charted in the UK at number 98.
 She also featured on Kream and Eden Prince's single "Ain't Thinkin Bout You", and released "Ain't Got You" with Steve Void in 2019.

 In January 2020, Johnson announced a collaboration with fitness clothing brand USA Pro.
 Following the announcement, she released "Like I Love Me" to promote the collaboration.
 For the artwork of the single, Johnson posed completely nude, being photographed sitting down in front of a plain backdrop, with one leg raised towards her and the other one spread out.

 In September 2022, she released a collaboration with Jonas Blue titled "Always Be There".